gaboesquivel/gaboesquivel.com/content/bio.md

 +++
 date = "2017-07-30T12:07:01-06:00"
 author = ""
-description = "This is a short history of my life in the tech world" title = "Hola!" type= "about"
+description = "This is a short history of my life" title = "Hola!" type= "about"
 +++